When you live outside the rat race and have an advice-giving travel site, people are always asking questions. Like:

 - I fly for free.

 If you don’t have the financial habits it takes to travel hack, get them.
-Since I finally started travel hacking two years ago, I’ve flown thirteen times.
+And then start flying for free.
+In my first two years of travel hacking alone, I flew thirteen times.
 I paid $11.20 or less for twelve of those flights.

 - I find dirt cheap flights.

-When I do pay to fly, I use Skyscanner like this or get an error fare.
+When I do pay to fly, I use Skyscanner like this, I check out Kiwi, or get an error fare.

 - I’m flexible.